 “The legislature was able to flex its muscle,” Lepore said.
 “They were able to say, “we’re going to do this our way.”

 Unlike New Jersey, New York passed a homegrow provision.
-While it’s not supposed to start until 18 months after the first sales, medical homegrow is supposed to be legal six months after the bill’s passage in March, which should be in September.
+It’s not supposed to start until 18 months after the first sales.
+Medical homegrow is supposed to be legal six months after the bill’s passage in March, which should be in September.

 One of the interesting quicks of legalization is that people can possess up to three ounces in the street.
 But then people are also allowed to have five pounds at home.
 New York also passed a THC percentage tax Lepore called “unnecessary.”